 Summer Costs and Other Summer Aid: Make sure your student avoids the trap of enrolling in summer courses but lacking sufficient funds to finish them despite her Pell Grant.
 The aid office’s website displays summer costs.
 Check out whether your student can get federal loans or other aid for summer — many Pell recipients use up their annual loan eligibility during fall/spring and some schools award all their work-study and state/institutional aid during fall/spring.
 Have your student call the aid office to see what’s available for summer.

-This Summer Only: Summer Pell is currently available for 2017 only.
-Whether it’s there for future summers depends on what Congress does.
+Future Summers: Summer Pell is currently available, but whether it’ll be there for future summers depends on what Congress does in funding the Pell Grant program..

 Affordable summer enrollment where she’s getting her degree may benefit your student more than summer employment or community college summer school.
 Check it out!